directus-labs/guest-authoring/copy-this-template-directory/index.md

 ![request node](/copy-this-template-directory/directus_flow_1_02_.png "request node")

-url is `{{$env.GCALENDARHOOKURL}}` - actuall value in the environment variable will be set after Google Apps Script is published.
+url is `{{$env.GCALENDARHOOKURL}}` - actual value in the environment variable will be set after Google Apps Script is published.

 Request body:
 ```js